 The PLUS Loan is not based upon “need,” but it is recommended that the student and parent complete the FAFSA to expedite the processing of the loan and to ensure that the student receives consideration for all other forms of aid for which he or she may be eligible.
 Repayment of the PLUS Loan begins within sixty (60) days of disbursement.
 The loan is in the parent borrower’s name rather than the student’s.
 For more information on the Parent Plus Loan, visit the U.S. Department of Education’s website.

 In order to qualify to receive a student loan (federal or private), a student must be enrolled and attend classes/submit assignments on at least a half-time basis, regardless of the stage of his or her program.
 Loan borrowers must notify the Office of Advising if they wish to register for any courses not required in their degree plan as this can adversely impact their federal aid.
 Half-time is defined as at least six hours per semester for undergraduate students.

 If a student plans on dropping courses after the loan has been processed, he or she should contact Student Financial Aid before making any final decision or submitting paperwork.
-Your counselor will review with you how dropping courses will affect your loan eligibility.
+A representative will review with you how dropping courses will affect your loan eligibility.

 The total loan amount a student is eligible for is based on the following formula: